hseritt/setup-pyenv-env/README.md

-# Set up Python environment for directory with Pyenv
+# Set up Python environment for a directory with Pyenv

 ## How do I set up a Python environment with Pyenv?